klimentyev/scma_mex/README.md

 * `Niter` var in MATLAB should be `int32` type.

-* Support GCC, Clang, Intel Compilier.
-Intel Compilier 2018 in 2.75x faster than GCC 7.3.
+* Support GCC, Clang, Intel Compiler.
+Intel Compiler 2018 in 2.75x faster than GCC 7.3.

-* The implementation in 1.5x faster than MATLAB mex code generation.
+* The implementation in 1.5x faster than MATLAB 2018a mex code generation.

 ## Build